0-mostafa-rezaee-0/Resume_CV_ATS-Friendly/README.md

 # 1. About This Repository

+This repository serves as a comprehensive guide for creating professional, ATS-friendly resumes using LaTeX.
+It includes templates, best practices, and detailed instructions that help job seekers in the tech industry create resumes that pass through Applicant Tracking Systems while maintaining a professional appearance.
+The resources here are designed to be practical, actionable, and based on current industry standards.

 ## 1.1.
 Who Is This Tutorial For?

 This tutorial is designed for several groups of users: